- Code ENVS6013

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-48 contact hours comprising of one 3 hour lecture/seminar and one 1 hour tutorial per week.
-Preparation is required for weekly seminars and tutorials.
+42 contact hours comprising one 3 hour lecture/seminar per week and a full day field trip.
+Preparation is required for weekly seminars.

 Requisite and Incompatibility